dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/signalr.md

 The optional [Azure SignalR Service](xref:signalr/scale#azure-signalr-service) works in conjunction with the app's SignalR hub for scaling up a server-side app to a large number of concurrent connections.
 In addition, the service's global reach and high-performance data centers significantly aid in reducing latency due to geography.

-The service isn't required for Blazor apps hosted in Azure App Service but can be helpful in other hosting environments:
+The service isn't required for Blazor apps hosted in Azure App Service or Azure Container Apps but can be helpful in other hosting environments:

 * To facilitate connection scale out.
 * Handle global distribution.